dimxy/developer-docs/docs/basic-docs/fluidity/fluidity-tutorials/heir-module-tutorial.md

 <!-- dimxy2 corrected: -->
 The answer is that there is an important difference in the CryptoCondition implementation.
 When a CryptoCondition transaction output is spent, the Antara module's code can enforce additional validation logic.

 This key difference illuminates the power of Antara.
-For example, additional arbitrary module code could include a validation logic that allows to spend the output only if the time has come for this.
-When the attempted spending-transaction has the matching  fulfillment, and both the CryptoCondition and the module validation code evaluate to `true` the transaction output is spent.
+For example, additional arbitrary module code could include a validation logic that for example allows to spend the output only if the time has come for this.
+When the attempted spending-transaction has the matching fulfillment, and both the CryptoCondition and the Antara module validation code evaluate to `true` the transaction output is spent.

-Basic CryptoConditions features themselves allow to build more complex logical expressions than Bitcoin script.
+But even basic CryptoConditions features themselves allow to build more complex logical expressions than Bitcoin script can do.
 For example, one of such expressions could be that a spending transaction must be signed by at least `M` of `N` acceptable `pubkeys`.

 <!-- Dimxy: There is more here.
 CC allows for additional logic beyond what we have currently explained.
 Will provide example. -->